Alejogb1/job-board/blog-data/why-is-a-tensorflow-model-savedmodelload-getting-an-error-to-predict-multiple-batch-inputs.md

 so, you're running into a classic tensorflow savedmodel loading issue when dealing with batched inputs, eh? i’ve been there, spent more than a few late nights staring at error messages that felt like they were personally mocking me. it's frustrating, i get it. let’s break down what's probably happening and how to fix it, drawing from my own painful journey with this exact problem.

-the crux of the issue lies in how tensorflow handles signatures in savedmodels, specifically when it comes to input tensor shapes. when you save a model, tensorflow captures the input shapes it encountered during training. this includes the batch dimension, or rather, *the lack of a fixed batch dimension* in the common case. if your training data has no fixed batch size - and most of the time it shouldn’t - tensorflow infers this and saves the model with an unspecified batch dimension, represented as `none` in the input signature.
+the crux of the issue lies in how tensorflow handles signatures in savedmodels, specifically when it comes to input tensor shapes. when you save a model, tensorflow captures the input shapes it encountered during training. this includes the batch dimension, or rather, _the lack of a fixed batch dimension_ in the common case. if your training data has no fixed batch size - and most of the time it shouldn’t - tensorflow infers this and saves the model with an unspecified batch dimension, represented as `none` in the input signature.

-now, when you go to load this savedmodel and try to predict with a batch, say of 32, you might think "okay, it'll just handle it". and tensorflow *should* handle it. but there’s a catch. sometimes, tensorflow gets a little too rigid and expects that unspecified batch dimension to remain unspecified for the prediction call. it assumes that the first dimension is indeed that batch and it is defined with a known value. this behavior sometimes is counterintuitive. and this is usually where the error you're encountering kicks in.
+now, when you go to load this savedmodel and try to predict with a batch, say of 32, you might think ", it'll just handle it". and tensorflow _should_ handle it. but there’s a catch. sometimes, tensorflow gets a little too rigid and expects that unspecified batch dimension to remain unspecified for the prediction call. it assumes that the first dimension is indeed that batch and it is defined with a known value. this behavior sometimes is counterintuitive. and this is usually where the error you're encountering kicks in.

 tensorflow's error messages aren't always the most transparent; they might suggest shape mismatches, which can send you on a wild goose chase. usually the real issue isn't a hard shape mismatch in the data, it’s the saved model's interpretation of the batch dimension. for example, if you trained with a batch dimension of `none` and then try to feed in a batch of 32 it works but if you try the model with a batch of 100 then it may not predict and trigger an error even with the same shapes.